isb-cgc/ISB-CGC-Webapp/README.md

 To add Python Libraries or Dependencies, you should add them to the requirements.txt file and they will automatically be pulled down when a new developer starts the system.

 To update your existing python dependencies because of a change or to pull down additional libraries you need, SSH into the virtual machine and run `pip install`.
+Through PyCharm, you can take the following steps.

+ 1. Click **Tools > Start SSH session...**
+ 2. Select the Vagrant VM Connection you set up
+ 3. Type `cd www; pip install -r requirements.txt --upgrade -t lib/`

-You can do this by doing the following
+Or from the command line, you can do this by doing the following

  1. Open a terminal in the project directory
  2. Type `vagrant ssh` to login to the virtual machine